 GGU encourages employees who suspect they have a chemical dependency problem, even in its earliest stages, to seek assistance through the Employee Assistance Program (EAP).
-Students may seek assistance through Wellness Resources in the Office of Student Affairs.

 Disciplinary Procedures

 1. Standards of Conduct and Disciplinary Action for Employees

 The University strives to maintain a workplace free from the illegal use, possession or distribution of controlled substances (as defined in Schedules I through V of the Controlled Substances Act, 21 University States Code 912, as amended).
 Unlawful manufacture, distribution, dispensation, possession, or use of controlled substances by University employees in the workplace or on University business is prohibited.
 In addition, employees shall not use illegal substances or abuse legal substances in a manner that impairs performance of assigned tasks.